skerkour/kerkour.com/content/blog/bloom-whats-next.md

 We believe that business models relying on donations to survive is not the right way to tackle current monopolies.

-Thanks to the <a href="https://www.gnu.org/licenses/agpl-3.0.en.html" target="_blank" rel="noopener">GNU Affero General Public License v3.0</a> we use, if someone modify our work they are bound by law to redistribue it under the same terms.
+Thanks to the <a href="https://www.gnu.org/licenses/agpl-3.0.en.html" target="_blank" rel="noopener">GNU Affero General Public License v3.0</a> we use, if someone modifies our work they are bound by law to redistribute it under the same terms.

-Thus they will be able to pay more people to work on Bloom's codebase and we enter the free software <a href="/blog/bloom-a-free-and-open-source-google/#open-source-access-data-how" target="_blank" rel="noopener">virtuous circle</a>.
+Thus, they will be able to pay more people to work on Bloom's codebase and we enter the free software <a href="/blog/bloom-a-free-and-open-source-google/#open-source-access-data-how" target="_blank" rel="noopener">virtuous circle</a>.

 In our vision, tomorrow's world is composed of a federation of Bloom providers, like email providers today (or <a href="https://matrix.org/blog/index" target="_blank" rel="noopener">matrix</a> or <a href="https://joinmastodon.org/" target="_blank" rel="noopener">Mastodon</a>).